What is Fergese?

 How to make Fergese (peppers and tomato bake)?

 Prepare the Roux and Cheese mixture: In a small pan or saucepan, melt the butter over low heat.
 Add flour and cook for about 1 minute until it turns slightly yellow, be careful not to burn it.
 Remove from heat and stir in cottage cheese until well combined.
 Pour this mixture into the pan with peppers and tomatoes, stirring well.
 Simmer for 1-2 minutes until the sauce thickens.
+If too thick, add water.

 Bake in the Oven: Preheat the oven and grease a baking dish with olive oil.
 Pour the prepared sauce into the dish.
 Top it with the fried whole peppers that were set aside.
 (I forgot to do this and ended up adding them after the dish had already been baked.)
-Bake in the oven (grill) until heated through and a golden crust forms, about 7 minutes.
+Bake in the oven (grill setting) until heated through and a golden crust forms, about 7 minutes.

 Now you have it, delicious peppers and tomato bake with cottage cheese.
 Just add some fresh parsley before serving.